 Jeffrey S. Truhan is the CEO & Administrator of the Shook Home.
 Truhan is a native of Lewistown, PA, and relocated to Chambersburg in 2007.
-He has a Bachelor of Science Degree from Juniata College and a Master’s Degree from Temple University.
+He earned a Bachelor of Science Degree from Juniata College and a Master’s Degree from Temple University, and is currently pursuing a Doctoral Degree from Liberty University.
 Truhan is dually licensed as a Nursing Home Administrator and a Personal Care Home Administrator.
-He is a member of the American College of Healthcare Executives, the Chambersburg Kiwanis Club, the Chambersburg Exchange Club, and the Borough of Chambersburg’s Parking, Traffic, and Streetlight Committee.
-Truhan currently serves on the Board of Directors at Keystone Health and the Greater Chambersburg Chamber of Commerce.
+He is a member of the American College of Healthcare Executives and serves on the Board of Directors at Keystone Health and the Greater Chambersburg Chamber of Commerce.
 In addition, he is a Field Instructor for the Department of Social Work and Gerontology at Shippensburg University.

-Julianne Tuttle is a native of Chester County PA, and relocated to Franklin County to pursue a Masters of Social Work degree at Shippensburg University.
+Julianne Craig is a native of Chester County PA, and relocated to Franklin County to pursue a Masters of Social Work degree at Shippensburg University.
 Julianne formerly worked as a direct care provider in long-term care and has completed multiple Field Practicums, the most recent of which was at The Shook Home.
-She currently resides in Fayetteville.
+She currently resides with her husband in Fayetteville.

 Barbara Law is the Chief Financial Officer of the Shook Home.
 Barbara is a graduate of Susquehanna University with a Bachelor of Science in Accounting.
 Prior to joining The Shook Home in 1999, Barbara obtained eight years of accounting and audit experience, with the majority of those years focused in the insurance and health care industry.
 She has served on local nonprofit boards and acts as Treasurer of several volunteer organizations.

-Barb attended York College of Pennsylvania where she graduated with Bachelor of Science degrees in Nursing and Behavioral Health.
+Barb is a native of Chambersburg and attended York College of Pennsylvania where she graduated with Bachelor of Science degrees in Nursing and Behavioral Health.
 She has worked in long term care since first arriving at Shook in 2004.
 Barb is Wound Care Certified (WCC) through the Wound Care Education Institute, a Certified Director of Nursing for Long Term Care (CNDLTC) and a member of the Pennsylvania Association of Director of Nurses and Administrators (PADONA).
 Barb serves on the Occupational Advisory Committee for the Allied Health Program and the Advisory Board for the Practical Nursing Program both at the Franklin County Career and Technology Center.
-Barb is married with three adult children.
+She also serves on the Wilson College Nursing Department Advisory Board.
+Barb is married with three adult children and two grandchildren.
 She lives in Chambersburg with her husband and granddaughter.

 Karen Varney is ADON/Infection Control/Wound Nurse.
 Karen is married with two sons and a step-son and lives in Fulton County.
 Karen graduated in nursing in 2012 as a RN with an Associate degree from Allegany College of Maryland.
 Karen began her nursing career on the acute care floor, where she spent three years.
 Karen then began working as an Infection Control and Wound Nurse in long-term care since 2015.
+Karen has earned a certificate from APIC in Infection Control and Epidemiology.
 Prior to working in nursing, Karen earned a bachelor’s degree in Finance and worked in the mortgage industry for twenty years.

 Julius Kissel was born and raised in Edenville, PA.
 He attended the Chambersburg Area School District.
 Julius has been employed at the Shook Home for the past 20 years as Director of Plant Operations, overseeing the maintenance, laundry, and housekeeping departments.
 Prior to his employment at the Shook Home, Julius worked for 12 years at Brechbill and Helman, where he headed up the construction of the Quarters at the Shook.
 He has one son and 2 grandsons.
 Julius currently resides in Shippensburg with his wife.